cyberlink1/Mining-Scheduler/mining-scheduler-exporter/README.md

  * sgminer api port 4028
  * nsgminer api port 4028
  * nbminer api port 4028
+ * bminer api port 1880

 If you wish to change the port on any of the plugins you can edit the plugin.pm file and search for $url.
 It will containe the address:port entry.

 There is a stats plugin called none.pm, this one returns 0 on all stats.

+Note: Not all API's return wattage used by cards.
+As such some miners will return a 0 for wattage.

 ![lolminer](lolminer.png)